Composer & Creative Director

 Background

-Sometimes gradually, sometimes with a single bold leap, we collectively build the future.
-Lady Mary Wortley Montagu dared to defy medical convention in 18th century, insisting her daughter be inoculated in Britian following her introduction to the practice in Turkey.
-With witnesses from the Royal Society and Caroline, Princess of Wales present, Lady Mary’s conviction provided evidence for the safety and efficacy of the method.
+Lady Mary Wortley Montagu dared to defy medical convention in 18th century, insisting her daughter be inoculated in England following an introduction to the practice in Turkey.
+With witnesses from the Royal Society, and Caroline, Princess of Wales present, the procedure provided evidence for the safety and efficacy of the method.
 Her trust in the experience of inoculators already practicing widely in Asia and Africa cemented her decision to take the doctors of the Royal Society head-on.
 Confronting their resistance to updating their methods, Wortley advocated for evidence-based, preventative strategies.
 Nearly 40 years later, a young boy from Berkley would be inoculated.
-Now authorised by the Royal Society, their ‘English’ method came with unfortunate continuation of unevidenced, damaging but profitable preparations.
-His experience would lead a young Edward Jenner to wonder if there might be room for improvement…
+Now authorised by the Royal Society, their ‘English’ method came with unfortunate continuation of damaging but profitable preparations that were not supported by the original practice or evidence.
+His experience would lead a young Edward Jenner to wonder if there might be a way to improve the idea, leading to the invention of the modern vaccine.

-Dangerous Matter is an opera that explores memory in its many forms through the story of Lady Mary Wortley Montagu, a pioneering advocate for a preventative form of medicine that paved the way for the development of the modern vaccine.
+Dangerous Matter is an opera that explores memory in its many forms through the story of Lady Mary Wortley Montagu.
 It looks at shared historical memory by considering who is remembered for changing the world, the personal memory that shapes identity and informs legacy, and the biological memory within the immune system, which safeguards the body by learning from past dangers.
-Just as Lady Mary’s unconventional approach touched countless lives and led toward vaccination, so too does the immune system remember and evolve, ensuring survival through adaptation and the interplay between our shared human biology and individual bodily experience.
+Just as Lady Mary’s unconventional approach touched countless lives and led science on a path toward vaccination, so too does the immune system remember and evolve, ensuring survival through adaptation and the interplay between our shared human biology and individual bodily experience.

 Edward Jenner is often credited as the ‘Father of Immunology’, but his important contribution could not have been possible without the memory of what came before, and the replication and improvement of these ideas by others.
 Taking one step back in our global memory of this virus and its eradication, we begin to see the trail of these memories, passed by women and men, by high status and none, dating back to the first known version of inoculation practiced in Ancient China.
 Whether by leap or step, each move has mattered.